 Some Like it Hot (1959) Queer Film A+

-BOTTOM LINE: In Chicago, 1929, musicians Joe (Tony Curtis) and Jerry (Jack Lemmon) witness the St. Valentine’s Day Massacre.
-To escape gangster Spats Colombo, they disguise themselves as women—“Josephine” and “Daphne” (Jerry doesn’t like the name “Geraldine”) —and join an all-female band heading to Florida.
+In Chicago, 1929, musicians Joe (Tony Curtis) and Jerry (Jack Lemmon) witness the St. Valentine’s Day Massacre.
+To escape gangster Spats Colombo, they disguise themselves as women—Josephine and Daphne (Jerry refuses to answer to “Geraldine”)—and join an all‑female band heading to Florida.

 On the train, they meet singer Sugar Kane (Marilyn Monroe), who dreams of marrying a millionaire.
-Joe falls for her and later impersonates a wealthy oil heir (Shell oil) to win her heart.
-Jerry, as Daphne, attracts the attention of eccentric millionaire Osgood Fielding III (Joe E. Brown) leading to hilarious situations.
-The mob discovers Joe and Jerry’s disguise in Florida, sparking a chaotic chase.
-Meanwhile, Osgood proposes marriage to Daphne (Jerry).
+Joe promptly falls for her and later impersonates a Shell Oil heir to win her heart.
+Jerry, as Daphne, attracts the enthusiastic attention of eccentric millionaire Osgood Fielding III (Joe E. Brown), leading to a cascade of comic complications.
+When the mob discovers Joe and Jerry’s disguise in Florida, chaos erupts.
+Meanwhile, Osgood proposes marriage to Daphne—setting up the most perfect closing line in Hollywood history.

-Monroe sings a gorgeous version of Gus Kahn’s “I’m Through with Love”
+Monroe sings a gorgeous version of Gus Kahn’s “I’m Through with Love,” one of her loveliest screen moments.

 Cinematography: Charles Lang